Quebec French lexicon: Preservation of forms

-The word breuvage is used for "[a] drink" in addition to boisson; this is an old French usage (bevrage) from which the English "beverage" originates.
+The word breuvage is used for in addition to boisson; this is an old French usage (bevrage) from which the English beverage originates.
 Breuvage may be used in European French, but generally indicates some nuance, possibly pejorative.

-The word piastre or piasse, a slang term for a dollar (equivalent to "buck" in English), was in fact the term originally used in French for the American or Spanish dollar (they had the same value for a long period).
+The word piastre or piasse, a slang term for a dollar (equivalent to buck in English), was in fact the term originally used in French for the American or Spanish dollar (they had the same value for a long period).

-The word couple is used in standard French as a masculine noun (a couple, married or unmarried), but in Quebec it is also used as a feminine noun in phrases like une couple de semaines (a couple of weeks).
+The word couple is used in standard French as a masculine noun (married or unmarried), but in Quebec it is also used as a feminine noun in phrases like une couple de semaines (a couple of weeks).
 This is often thought to be an anglicism, but is in fact a preservation of an archaic French usage.

-It is quite common in Quebec French to describe something positive using litotes, such as pas laid (not ugly) for beautiful or pas pire (not worst) for good when standard French would suggest using the positive equivalent instead.
-However, Metropolitan French has its own commonly used litotes: pas bête or pas con (smart); pas mal (fine); pas dégueu(lasse) (tasty); and pas top, pas super or pas génial (bad).
+It is quite common in Quebec French to describe something positive using litotes, such as pas laid for or pas pire for when standard French would suggest using the positive equivalent instead.
+However, Metropolitan French has its own commonly used litotes: pas bête or pas con; pas mal; pas dégueu(lasse); and pas top, pas super or pas génial.

 Prepositions

-The preposition à is often used in possessive contexts, whereas standard French uses de; le char à Pierre ("Pierre's car") instead of la voiture de Pierre.
-This is also found in the informal French of France, such as Hier j'ai vu la copine à Bruno ("Yesterday I saw Bruno's girlfriend").
+The preposition à is often used in possessive contexts, whereas standard French uses de; le char à Pierre instead of la voiture de Pierre.
+This is also found in the informal French of France, such as Hier j'ai vu la copine à Bruno.